 Nipponia Hotel Takehara Saltworks Town

-Nipponia Hotel Takehara Saltworks Town is a 4-star ryokan located in historical Takehara.
-It has air-conditioned rooms with a private bathroom and Wi-Fi.
-The ryokan features a restaurant and includes breakfast.
+Nipponia Hotel Takehara Saltworks Town is a charming 4-star ryokan situated in the heart of historic Takehara.
+This beautifully restored property offers comfortable, air-conditioned rooms, each equipped with a private bathroom and Wi-Fi, ensuring a relaxing and convenient stay.

 Have you been to Rabbit Island in Japan?
 I’d love to hear about your experience.
 If you’ve enjoyed this post, please leave a comment or share using the social media buttons below.
 Do you love animals as much as I do?
 Continue to my post, “The Perfect Day Trip to Nara, Japan“, to learn more about the magical city of Nara.